drew-hart/simple-ivr/README.md

 ## Summary
 This application sets up a simple inbound IVR, or phone system.
 Once setup, you will be able to establish an outside business phone number.
 Callers will be presented with options when they call to reach various departments or people in your organization (e.g. press 1 for sales or 2 for support.
 Callers can leave voicemails and those will be emailed to an address within your organization (e.g. a person or a group email inbox).

+## Application Setup
+Before you get started, you'll need to create a [developer account](http://developers.corvisa.com).
+You will then need to create new application or use the example application which is created for you when you create a new account on Summit.
+With the application created, you then clone the repository that's provided to you in the [dashboard](https://platform.corvisacloud.com).
+You will see the Git URL under Applications > List.
+With those steps completed, you will want to copy this project's files *excluding the git* folders.

 ## Setting up Datastore

 Summit provides you with powerful database tool, where you can